 I fear the places I might never reach

 But, love, I sink into your easy beach

 In dappled summer plats around Cape Cod;

-I stroll beside you where the sun is broad.
+I stroll beside you where the days are broad.

 Between the stoic polar ends of earth

 Say, will you stay, for what a season’s worth?

 So linger; pause your journeys past the pale;

 Kiss your Calypso . . . let her stash your sail.